-From the elements already released it does look clear that the forthcoming FS should be able to demonstrate a world class, low capex, high margin potash project.
+The FS has served to revise all the various input costs highlighted that Khemisset has the potential to be a world class, low capital cost, high margin potash mine, which is a very rare asset in the global fertiliser industry.
 It seems that financing discussions with banks have gone well and a new term sheet should be available once the FS is in place.
 There are a lot of alternative sources of finance for the development of this project.
-Strategic discussions have already involved a lot of groups which would all like to own a world-class potash project which includes international fertiliser groups as well as private equity groups.
+Strategic discussions have already involved a lot of groups which to get control of the project would write the full equity check if they wanted.
 Finance might also be provided by some kind of a royalty streaming deal or a strategic investor.
 With such a high margin project a 5-6% royalty on a US\$350/t project would be highly attractive to a royalty streaming financing partner.